TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 The error in Example 2 clearly tells you what input is invalid, so you now know exactly where to go.
 While this might be all a user needs to know, it's worth keeping in mind that it is still a rather vague error.
 We don't know *why* our email is invalid.

 The error in Example 3 is even more meaningful.
-It not only tells you what input is invalid, but also how to fix the error. <span id="meaningful-error-msg">Generally when you inform a user of a form error, you should be informing them what input caused the error and, when possible, how to fix the error or why the error occurred in some way.</span>
+It not only tells you what input is invalid, but also how to fix the error.
+Generally when you inform a user of a form error, you should be informing them what input caused the error and, when possible, how to fix the error or why the error occurred in some way.

 Another way to provide meaningful text in forms is with instructions, such as when a password input lists any characters that the password must contain ("Must include at least one uppercase letter and one number...").
 For instructions that are unique to an input, they should be placed alongside the input itself.
 Instructions that are more global across the form, such as indicating which inputs are required, should either be placed at the top of the form ("* indicates a required field"), or placed alongside the input or its label ("Name (required)").